XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/rippled-1-3-migration-instructions.md

 If you have made any changes to your config files (`/opt/ripple/etc/rippled.cfg` and `/opt/ripple/etc/validators.txt`), `apt` may prompt you during installation asking if you want to overwrite your config files with the newest versions from the packages.
 Version 1.3 does not require any changes to the config file, so you can safely keep your existing config files unchanged.

-After installing the native APT package for 1.3, you will need to reload/restart the service:
+After installing the native APT package for 1.3, you need to reload/restart the service:

 1. Reload systemd unit files: